BBC Introducing in Oxfordshire: Notable successes

 BBC Oxford Introducing regularly gives local acts their first radio play.
 It showcased Foals at an early live gig and secured a slot at Radio 1's Big Weekend for Stornoway.
 This led to the band's appearance on Later... with Jools Holland.

 Lewis Watson received his first radio interview in February 2012.

 The team provided Glastonbury festival sets for Glass Animals and A Silent Film, and Reading and Leeds Festivals appearances for Mr Fogg.

 Little Fish were awarded a headline slot on the BBC Introducing stage at Reading and Leeds and a Maida Vale session.

 January 2011 saw Fixers featured on the BBC Radio 1 playlist.
 The band, whose first radio play was on the show in August 2009, were also awarded slots on the T in the Park and Reading and Leeds Festivals stages.

 Acts of the Year

 Each year the show singles out a musician or band for the Act of the Year award.
-Previous recipients have included Stornoway (2009), Glass Animals (2014), Willie J Healey (2015), Rhys Lewis (2019), S1mba (2020), and Artemas (2024).
+Previous recipients have included Stornoway (2009), Glass Animals (2014), Willie J Healey (2015), Rhys Lewis (2019), S1mba (2020), Elmiene (2023), Artemas (2024), and South Arcade (2025).